vidaud/seta/seta-doc/docs/seta-api/search_api/seta_search_api.md

 ### GET /ontology-list

 Return a list of lists of similar terms that describes the ontology of the specified term.
-Lists are ranked by the relation strenght to a query term.
+Lists are ranked by the relation strength to a query term.
 The first node in each list is direct relation to query term.
-The following terms in each sublist have relation to the first node in a sublist.The result should be interpretd as follows: the first item in each sublist is first level connection to the query term.
-The following terms in sublists have second level relation to the main query term and direct connection to the head of sublist.
+The following terms in each subList have relation to the first node in a subList.
+The result should be interpreted as follows: the first item in each subList is first level connection to the query term.
+The following terms in subLists have second level relation to the main query term and direct connection to the head of subList.

 <!-- ![Screenshot](/docs/img/get-ontology-list.png)  -->
 <!-- ![Screenshot](/docs/img/get-ontology-list-results.png)  -->